 These last books are all stories — pictures books with stories that illustrate how regulation happens (or doesn’t happen) in many kinds of situations.
-Your child will be able to identify with the characters as they overcome frustration, problem-solve, wait for something worth waiting for, and try to resist impulses.
+Your child will be able to identify with the characters as they overcome frustration, problem-solve, resist impulses, and wait for something worth waiting for.

 What a life-skill!
 To be able to take a break and go back and try again.
 This book teaches kids that things don’t always happen on the first try, that you can get emotional, but you can regulate that, take a break and persevere.

 20. Argle Fox – This is a great book about overcoming the big feelings of frustration and trying again and again.
 The story is captivating to young children, written with a sense of anticipation.
 The story highlights big emotions, critical thinking, creativity, and perseverance.
 Kids will be able to relate very well to Argyle fox’s frustration and rejoice when he comes up with a solution at last.